Wall Street coasts for now ahead of a week packed with potential flashpoints

 NEW YORK (AP) — U.S. stock indexes are drifting on Monday after the United States agreed to tax cars and other products coming from the European Union at a 15% rate, lower than President Donald Trump had earlier threatened.
 Many details are still to be worked out, though, and Wall Street is heading into a week full of potential flashpoints that could shake markets.

-The S&P 500 added another 0.2% in morning trading after setting an all-time high every day last week.
-The Dow Jones Industrial Average was up 16 points, or less than 0.1%, as of 10:15 a.m.
-Eastern time, and the Nasdaq composite was 0.4% higher, coming off its own record.
+The S&P 500 was virtually unchanged in midday trading after setting an all-time high every day last week.
+The Dow Jones Industrial Average was down 8 points, or less than 0.1%, as of 11:30 a.m.
+Eastern time, and the Nasdaq composite was 0.2% higher, coming off its own record.

-Stocks of U.S. companies that produce and move liquefied natural gas helped drive the market after the head of the European Commission said the bloc’s members would buy $750 billion of U.S. energy products over the next three years.
-That would help lessen Europe’s reliance on Russia for natural gas.
-Cheniere Energy climbed 2.8%, while NextDecade rose 1.6%.

-Other companies in the chip and artificial-intelligence industries were strong, continuing their run from last week after Alphabet said it was increasing its spending on AI chips and other equipment by $10 billion to $85 billion this year.
-Chip company Advanced Micro Devices rose 4.2%, and server-maker Super Micro Computer climbed 5.4%.
+Other companies in the chip and artificial-intelligence industries were strong, continuing their run from last week after Alphabet said it was increasing its spending on AI chips and other investments by $10 billion to $85 billion this year.
+Chip company Advanced Micro Devices rose 3.7%, and server-maker Super Micro Computer climbed 6.7%.

 Companies are broadly under pressure to deliver solid growth in profits following big jumps in their stock prices the last few months.
 Much of the gain was due to hopes that Trump would walk back some of his stiff proposed tariffs, and critics say the broad U.S. stock market looks expensive unless companies produce bigger profits to justify the moves.